arcadiapage/arcadiapage.github.io/_posts/2023-05-01-INFP-gentle-daily-structure.md

 subtitle: ''
 ---

+*(If you would like to learn more about planning and organizing your day as an INFP, you may also appreciate my books, [Idealist Dreams: How I Learned to Plan as an INFP](https://payhip.com/b/KrBh) and [Wildly Flexible: Routines for Neurodivergent Rebels](https://payhip.com/b/ai65M), which are currently available at your favorite ebook store or digital library.)*

 Nooo!
 It's the "S" word!

 Seriously though, I've never hated the idea of structure.
 In my mind, structure is a way to regularly show up for what is important to me.